privacy-scaling-explorations/maci/docs/audit.md

 As seen above, an external call is made, before updating the state with the new poll.
 The issue is tracked [here](https://github.com/privacy-scaling-explorations/maci/pull/522#discussion_r981863147) and only left open as the code does not enforce best practices, however it does not pose any immediate risk.

-The rest of the issues were succesffuly fixed and merged in the v1 branch.
+The rest of the issues were succesffuly fixed and reflected in the v1.1.1.
+For the full report, please refer to the `audit` folder inside the root of the repository.